 The IDC receives state appropriations to pass through to supplement indigent defense spending by Utah's local governments to help improve their indigent defense services in keeping with the IDC's Core System Principles, which were updated in in December 2019.

-The IDC awards funding to supplement local spending and to
+The IDC awards funding to supplement local government spending and to

 - Assist local governments in providing indigent defense services that meet the Commission's Core Principles for Indigent Defense Systems, to ensure effective representation of indigent individuals;